CartoDB/carto-vl/docs/guides/08-interactivity-events.md

 ### All together

 Congrats!
-You have finished this guide.
+You've finished this guide.
 The final map should look like this:
 <div class="example-map">
     <iframe
         id="guides-interactivity-step-final"